ibfaye/NextJS_Clerk/README.md

 If you have a [Clerk](https://clerk.com/) account, sign In, or Sign Up if not.

-Create an new app or use an existing up and copy the following environment variable in your .en.local file in your root directory
+Create an new application or use an existing application and copy the following environment variables in your [`.en.local`] file in the root directory of your project.

 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=''